secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Intro to Network Traffic Analysis/Tcpdump/Tcpdump Fundamentals.md

     0x0040:  042e 0000 0000 0103 0307                 ..........
 ```

-- When utilizing the switches, chaining them together as in the example `above` is best practice.

-## Tcpdump Output
+### Tcpdump Output
 - When looking at the output from TCPDump, it can be a bit overwhelming.
 Running through these basic switches has already shown us several different views.
 We are going to take a minute to dissect that output and explain what we are seeing.
-The image and table below will define each field.
+- The image and table below will define each field.
 Keep in mind that the more verbose we are with our filters, the more detail from each header is shown.

-#### Tcpdump Shell Breakdown
+- #### Tcpdump Shell Breakdown
 ![image](https://academy.hackthebox.com/storage/modules/81/breakdown.png)

 | **Filter** | **Result** |